hyt589/p2p-file-sharing-network/README.md

 All six peers needs to be started this way.

+Downloaded files will be in the `~/p2p/download/` directory.

 ## Note on run.sh

 I included this shell script because I used the stream API from Java 8 in my program.
 I did a custom installation of jdk